Starting from zero is a complex endeavor, about which a great deal has already been written.

 Well, the chicken evolved, and so can you.

-The most powerful toolset is open-source software (OSS).
-However, it has a significant barrier to entry - expertise.
-Learning is the hidden cost of OSS.
+The most powerful IT toolset is open-source software (OSS).
+However, it has a significant barrier to entry – expertise.
+Self-education is the hidden cost of OSS.

 Ultimately, Emacs is the tool that allows a non-technical user to bootstrap to control over his OSS IT environment.
 Within that, Org is the tool that allows him to bootstrap to control of Emacs.
 Thus one of my goals is to streamline adoption of Org by non-technical users.

 Once he's familiar with Emacs and using Cyborganize, the user's ability to consume and manage text and binary data is limited only by the effort he's willing to invest.
 Until then, however, his info management systems will scale very poorly.
-Therefore it is important to simplify the bootstrapping process as much as possible.
+Therefore it is important to streamline the bootstrapping process.

-Presumably one has learned pen and paper in school, so start with GTD's paper filing system.
+Presumably you've learned pen and paper in school, so start with Getting Things Done's (GTD) paper filing system.
 (Why not pencil?
 Because it must be legible years later.)

-That will suffice to buy a computer, which should run MacOS on Apple hardware.
+That will suffice until you buy a computer, which should run MacOS on Apple hardware.
 Expand that to an Apple laptop, desktop and smart phone.
 Used is fine, as long as it can run the latest OS.
 Check the update schedule to determine when it will become obsolete.
-Don't upgrade an OS immediately; wait at least 6 months.
+Don't upgrade an OS immediately; wait at least 6 months to avoid bugs.

 Start using the Apple ecosystem of apps, and/or Google's, according to taste.

-The next step is to begin transitioning one's main PIM knowledge base from paper to digital.
+The next step is to begin transitioning your PIMS from paper to digital.
 Evernote is a good bridge, since it emphasizes capture ubiquity and paper compatibility.